 Due to expansion of agriculture, Lake Broadwater eventually became separated from other areas of bushland by cleared farmland.
 Aerial image from 1991, courtesy Lake Broadwater Natural History Association.

-Lake Broadwater Conservation Park remains a valued conservation area and recreational resource.
+Lake Broadwater Regional Park remains a valued conservation area and recreational resource.
 Photo: Robert Ashdown, QPWS.

 Lake Broadwater and its surrounds were a focal point for local Aboriginal people and early European settlers alike.
 Aboriginal people camped here where the lake and its surrounds provided an abundance of food and a reliable water source, even in dry times.
 Remains of scarred trees and stone artefacts indicate this was a special place for the local community.
 The lake would have been a major camping point for groups travelling through the area including those heading to feasts in the Bunya Mountains.